Unit 1.1 - Introduction

 Now, let's install probe-rs.
 Follow the installation instructions.
 Probe-rs talks with the debug interface on the micro:bit, to flash your application, log messages, or even set breakpoints and read out device memory.

-, you'll need to update your udev rules.
+If you're on linux, you'll need to update your udev rules.

 On ubuntu or fedora, run the following inside the workshop folder you just cloned;